Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Experimental results

 \subsection{Computation time and prediction accuracy}

-Here, we compare the training time and the prediction accuracy of the proposed algorithm with those of DDM and SPGP.
-Specifically, we consider the MSE as a function of the training time and plot the set of best results for each algorithm.
-Under this criterion the algorithm associated with the curve closest to the origin will be superior.
-The parameter selection for each model is as follows.
+Here, we compare the computation time and the prediction accuracy of SPLK with those of the competing algorithms.
+Specifically, we consider the MSE and NLPD as functions of the computation time and plot the set of best results for each algorithm.
+Under this criterion, the algorithm associated with the curve closest to the origin will be superior.
+The parameter selection for each algorithm is as follows.

-SPLK has three parameters: $\lambda$ as the measure of control points density, $N$ as the number of subdomains, and $k$ as the measure of density for local pseudo-inputs.
-We keep the value of $\lambda$ to 3 for the eight datasets, since it is not a critical tuning parameter and increasing it does not affect the efficiency of the algorithm (see Section~\ref{sec_seb_cpdensity}).
-Also, for a fixed $k$, we vary the size of the subdomains for each dataset.
-Figure~\ref{fig:VSOther} shows the values of $N$ and $k$.
-As $N$ increases, the computation time of the algorithm improves, so the points with smaller times belong to larger values of $N$.
-For the derivations of MSE for different $N$ see Section~\ref{sub_sec_numberofcuts}.